Gohan: Voice actors

 In Funimation's in-house dub, Gohan's child incarnation is voiced by Stephanie Nadolny for various media until 2010 and Colleen Clinkenbeard for Dragon Ball Kai and later media while his adult incarnation is voiced by Kyle Hebert for almost all various media and Dameon Clarke as "Future Gohan" for some episodes and the History of Trunks TV special.
 Nadolny was called in to audition in 1999, when the English dub of Dragon Ball Z was recast.
-She said her most challenging time voicing the character was during his fight against Cell where she had to make him sound as "deep, tough and as much like a man as possible."
+She said her most challenging time voicing the character was during his fight against Cell, where she had to make him sound as "deep, tough, and as much like a man as possible."
 Nadolny's voice was strained during the recordings, causing her to sometimes leave the studio in pain.
 Hebert said that his roles as Gohan and the narrator of Dragon Ball Z are close to him as they kickstarted his career.
 He also found Battle of Gods to be "genuinely touching" outside of its fighting, citing Gohan finding out that he was going to be a father among the moments he found sentimental and was happy to return to the franchise when reprising his role in Resurrection 'F, also expressing interest in redoing his lines in Dragon Ball Kai as he had more experience.

-In the English dub of the video game Dragon Ball GT: Final Bout, Gohan is voiced by Lex Lang.
-In the English dub of Dragon Ball GT produced by Blue Water Studios distributed in Canada, he was voiced by Scott Roberts.
+In the English dub of Dragon Ball GT produced by Blue Water Studios, distributed in Canada, he was voiced by Scott Roberts.
 In the English dub of movies distributed in Europe by AB Groupe, Gohan was voiced by Jodi Forrest, with David Gasman voicing Gohan as an adult in The History of Trunks.
 In the Toonami Asia dub produced by Bang Zoom!
 Entertainment of Dragon Ball Super, Gohan here is voiced by Chris Hackney.

-In a rare English dub of the anime produced in the Philippines by Creative Products Corporation, Gohan was voiced by Ethel Lizano who also directed that dub.
+In a rare English dub of the anime produced in the Philippines by Creative Products Corporation, Gohan was voiced by Ethel Lizano, who also directed that dub.
 In the 1996 dub of the double feature combining Cooler's Revenge and The Return of Cooler also by Creative Products Corp.; young Gohan was voiced by E.J.
 Galang, who was 12 years old at the time he voiced Gohan.